 Julie A Fairman, PhD, RN, FAAN

-Nightingale Professor of Nursing, and Director of the Barbara Bates Center for the Study of the History of Nursing
+Nightingale Professor of Nursing, Chair, Department of Biobehavioral Health Sciences and Director Emerita, Barbara Bates Center for the Study of the History of Nursing

 University of Pennsylvania School of Nursing